vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/copy-code.md

 title: Code Copy
 icon: copy
 category:
-  - feature
+  - Feature
 tag:
-  - copy code
+  - Copy Code
-  - feature
+  - Feature
 ---

 If you are a programmer, you may want your users to be able to copy the code you show in the text with one click.